raindevteam/rain/README.md

     $ rain mk <install> <bot-name>

 This will build a new bot from the specified install package to your GOPATH/bin.
+It will also install dependencies of any of the sub packages for Rain.

 Rain Module Libraries (RMLS)<a name="rmls"></a>
 --------------------------------------------------